Joalor64GH/alura/basics.md

 # Əlura Basics
 Əlura uses only soft sounds in the English IPA. <br>
-It also has its own special writing system.
+And it comes with its own special writing system.

 ![](https://github.com/Joalor64GH/alura/blob/main/alura.png?raw=true)

+This language also uses a different order for phrases. <br>
+So, instead of SVO (Subject-Object-Verb) in English, Əlura uses OSV (Object-Subject-Verb). <!-- okay yoda -->

-Also, if you're only writing the actual letters, everything has to be in lowercase. <br>
+Also, if you're only writing the actual letters, everything has to be in lowercase.
-Each symbol is represented by its respective letter.
-See more below.

 ## Letters
 Note: Check out [ipachart.com](https://www.ipachart.com/) to hear how each letter sounds.